 - Explore options to expunge qualifying charges from your record

-While penalties vary based on the charges and your history, conviction often means losing gun rights, certain professional licenses, and ineligibility for student loans.
+While penalties vary based on the charges and your history, a conviction often means losing gun rights, certain professional licenses, and ineligibility for student loans.
 For immigrant defendants, charges like these can trigger deportation.

 Frequently Asked Questions About California Gun Charges

-For minor first offenses like possession of an unregistered firearm, typical penalties include fines up to $1,000, probation, and mandatory gun safety courses.
-More serious charges like brandishing a weapon can lead to months or years in jail, felony charges, loss of gun rights, and probation.
+A: For minor first offenses like possession of an unregistered firearm, typical penalties include fines up to $1,000, probation, and mandatory gun safety courses.

-Yes, you can face jail time even for a first offense, depending on the specific charges.
+A: Yes, you can face jail time even for a first offense, depending on the specific charges.
 Serious gun crimes like negligent discharge or possession during a violent crime may result in months or years in jail.
 Prior criminal history and the use of a gun during a crime can also increase the chances of incarceration.

 Don’t Face Gun Charges Without an Experienced Lawyer in Your Corner

-Our firm has a proven track record of achieving charge dismissals, acquittals, and significantly reduced penalties – even for those facing gun charges for the first time.
+Our firm has a proven track record of achieving charge dismissals, acquittals, and significantly reduced penalties, even for those facing gun charges for the first time.

 We know how to effectively negotiate with prosecutors on your behalf while passionately defending your rights at every turn.
 Our #1 priority is obtaining the most favorable outcome so you can move forward with your life unhindered.
+Don’t leave your future to chance.
+Call our office today for a free case review.